ioccc-src/winner/2019/duble/README.md

 ## Judges' remarks:

-After starting the program, use the cursor keys, then try some modes, like "p" or "l" (they toggle).
+After starting the program, use the cursor keys, then try some modes, like `p` or `l` (they toggle).

 ## Author's remarks: